When applying for postgraduate study it is important to consider availability of finance for both tuition fees and living costs.

 Postgraduate funding through King's

-The King’s Graduate School offers a range of postgraduate studentships and bursaries for both masters and doctoral/PhD programmes.
-Their website is regularly updated with funding opportunities that become available.
-Possible funding opportunities include:
+The King’s Graduate School administers/offers a range of postgraduate studentships and bursaries for both masters and doctoral/PhD programmes.
+They regularly update the funding database with information about funding opportunities, which includes internal and external schemes.
+Possible funding opportunities can include:

 - projects or programmes funded by a Research Council or other major funding body

-- those aimed at students from specific countries.
+- scholarships aimed at students from specific countries

 Choral and organ scholarships: King's offers about nine choral scholarships and one organ scholarship each year to students from all departments, each worth £350.
 Auditions are held between January and March.
 Please contact Dr Joe Fort, the King's organist, for more details.